Inland Glaucoma Center

 Angle Closure or Closed Angle

-A closed angle is an ocular emergency.
-The pressure in the eye can raise very high which can cut off circulation to the eye leading to permanent vision loss, vomiting, and severe eye pain.
-The fluid in the eye can not escape and continues to buildup.
-If you feel that you might have symptoms of this call 911 or see an ophthalmologist near you immediately.
+A closed angle, also known as angle closure, is an ocular emergency.
+The pressure in the eye can rise to dangerous levels, potentially cutting off circulation and leading to permanent vision loss, vomiting, and severe eye pain.
+In cases of narrow angles, the fluid in the eye cannot escape and continues to build up.
+If you experience symptoms associated with this condition, seek immediate glaucoma treatment by calling 911 or visiting an ophthalmologist near you.

 Treatment: Laser iridotomy